xiaoleiren/xiaolei.ren/content/authors/admin/_index.md

     button:
       text: ''
       url: ''
-  - area: MEng Software Engineering
+  - area: MEng in Software Engineering
     institution: The University of Texas at Arlington
     date_start: 2016-01-01
     date_end: 2020-12-31